 - Perfect Flows evenly like a heavy cream off the popsicle stick

-Once you have the perfect consistency you can add a couple shots Silicone or Dimethicone.
+Once you have a perfect consistency you can add a couple shots Silicone or Dimethicone.

 Silicone Mixed in all colors BUT Black